Powerful Esp32 Board For Development

 GDB debug using openOCD works now where a J-Link debugger plugs into the JTAG jack.

 The PC board has plenty of silkscreen to show where parts go as well as document pins

-Although the jacks are labeled and planned for some very common IO the pins can juse as easily be used for other functions or just IO.
+Although the jacks are labeled and planned for some very common IO the pins are mostly GPIO pins so can be used as needed for whatever needs are required.

 An onboard 3.3V power supply may be powered from the micro USB jack or a 2-pin power jack.